hoanganhduc/hoanganhduc.github.io/_posts/2019-12-30-some-notes-on-using-windows-subsystem-for-linux.md

 * The compilation may take very long time (around 4 hours in my computer).
 * Copy the compiled SageMath from one computer to another may not work, due to the difference in hardwares.

-## To open SageMath Jupyter Notebook in Google Chrome
+## Open SageMath Jupyter notebook in Google Chrome

 In Ubuntu Terminal. run: